Diffusion-DRF: Free, Rich, and Differentiable Reward for Video Diffusion Fine-Tuning: Appendix

 \subsection{Detailed Prompts}

-In this section, we present the prompts used in our prompting pipeline (Fig.~\ref{fig:prompt_decompose}) as well as the prompts used during training (Fig.~\ref{fig:ta_phy_vq_prompts}), which cover the various facets used for analyzing the generated videos.
+In this section, we present the prompts used in our prompting pipeline (Figs.~\ref{fig:prompt_decompose_p1} and \ref{fig:prompt_decompose_p2}) as well as the prompts used during training (Figs.~\ref{fig:ta_prompts}, \ref{fig:phy_prompts} and \ref{fig:vq_prompts}), which cover the various facets used for analyzing the generated videos.